Bruce & Diana Moroney

 runners while Diana sat in the sled basket.
 Several Mushers had her help in training there dog teams and running Iditarod.
 Every musher Diana help train for Iditarod made it to Nome.

-Iditarod pilot since 1998.
-Thirty year Alaska resident, originally from Monterey, California.
-Diana holds an ATP and has flown commercially in Alaska since 1995, flying the DC-3, DC-6, Casa-212 and currently flies the Caravan for Grant Aviation.
+Iditarod pilot since 1998, Alaskan resident since 1976, Diana holds an ATP and has flown commercially in Alaska since 1995, flying the DC-3, DC-6, Casa 212,C402, PA 31 & C208 for local Alaskan Air Carriers.
 Diana has been involved in Sled Dog racing since the early 80’s and has raced the Iditarod 10 times, (last Iditarod 2005).
-Diana has also run the Hope race, Nome to Anadyr Russia and the Yukon Quest, Knik-200, Kobuk-440, Copper Basin-300 and Beargrase-500 as well as many others.
+Diana has also run the Hope race, Nome to Anadyr Russia and the Yukon Quest, Knik-200, Su Valley 300, Kobuk-440, Copper Basin-300 and Beargrase-500 as well as many others.
 Diana flies a Cessna-185 on skis for Iditarod which she owns with her husband Bruce, also an Iditarod Airforce pilot.

 Diana's 1st flying job was as co-pilot on a Douglas DC-3 for Woods Air in Palmer Alaska, flying freight through out Alaska.
-While with Woods Diana got her Flight Engineer ratting and flew the DC-6.
+While with Woods Diana got her Flight Engineer rating and flew the DC-6.
 1997 while flying for Majestic Air in Anchorage Diana earned her ATP in the DC3.
 1998 Diana began flying her 1st turbine aircraft the CASA-212 for Artic Transport in Nome.
-For the last 5 years Diana has flown Cessna 402, Navajo, Cessna 207 and currently The Cessna 208 Caravan, flying the passenger schedule between Anchorage, Kenai and Homer.

 **Home**